 Fine lines are usually the first visible sign of aging we encounter.
 One day you’re a fresh faced college student, and a few short years later you catch a glimpse of your forehead in the rearview mirror… what the mess is that.
 Yep, it’s a line — only visible in the brightest of outdoor light — but a line nonetheless.
 According to Rachel Gordon, MD of North Dallas Dermatology, prevention is the best treatment when it comes to fine lines.
 But it’s too late for that!
 It’s already there!
-Rachel hears you, and she’s got a solid plan to erase that line (and prevent more from showing up).
-Read on for Rachel’s tips on the best all natural ways to battle fine lines, and prepare yourself — some of them will surprise you.
+Dr. Gordon hears you, and she’s got a solid plan to erase that line (and prevent more from showing up).
+Read on for Dr. Gordon’s tips on the best all natural ways to battle fine lines, and prepare yourself — some of them will surprise you.

 featured image by amati wellness beauty spa

 What age do fine lines typically first appear?
 Is it normal to have lines when you’re still in your twenties?

 Totally normal.
 Fine lines usually appear in mid to late 20s to early 30s, but it varies between individuals.

 Multiple factors.
 In the upper part of the face, and (to a lesser extent) around the mouth, fine lines are mostly caused by the repetitive movements of our muscles of facial expression — these typically are the crows feet, lines between the eyebrows and on the forehead, and “smoker’s lines”.
 They’re called “dynamic rhytides.”
 In addition to this, collagen and elastin (what gives skin its youthful plumpness) deteriorate over time, which causes fine lines and a decrease in skin firmness.
 Some of this is part of the natural aging process, but it can be accelerated by extrinsic or environmental factors — namely UV radiation.